-In connection with the preparation of this Form 10-K/A as of and for the year ended December 31, 2016, management evaluated the effectiveness of the design and operation of the disclosure controls and procedures of Omega, OHI Holdco, and Omega OP (for purposes of this Item 9A, the "Companies") as of December 31, 2016.
-Based on this evaluation, the Chief Executive Officer and Chief Financial Officer of each of the Companies concluded that the disclosure controls and procedures of the Companies were not effective at the reasonable assurance level as of December 31, 2016 due to the failure to prepare and file separate guarantor financial statements in Omega's annual report on Form 10-K filed with the SEC on February 24, 2017 as contemplated by Regulation S-X.
+In connection with the preparation of our Form 10-K as of and for the year ended December 31, 2016, we evaluated the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2016.
+Based on this evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were effective at the reasonable assurance level as of December 31, 2016.